hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ##### AWSClient Configuration

 To make sure EC2 instances are found correctly, you can use the `AWSClient` class.
 It determines the private IP addresses of EC2 instances to be connected.
-Give the values of the parameters you specified in the `aws` tag to this class, as shown below.
+Give the values of the parameters you specified in the `aws` element to this class, as shown below.
 You will see whether your EC2 instances are found.

 ```java
 public static void main( String[] args )throws Exception{